raven-ly/bias_in_ai/README.md

 #### Step 2: open the ipynb file thatin the email or manually import the ipynb file in the notebooks folder to the google colab (reference: https://medium.com/@steve7an/how-to-test-jupyter-notebook-from-github-via-google-colab-7dc4b9b11a19)
 #### Note: the python scripts in the tools folder will help you edit morphed images

-I am still adding more comments to the repo.
+Regarding making the PSE curve, I also found Krosh lab's OSF project: https://osf.io/jhakd/, which might be helpful I am still adding more comments to the repo.
 Please let me know if there's anything confusing.